nhselect/step1-training/content/items/paper-survey.md

 ---
-title: Survey - Experience with paper-based Step 1 competencies
+title: Survey - Usability of the existing paper-based version of the Step 1 proficiencies
 roles:
   - administrator
   - learner